 Pain in the latissimus dorsi, or “lat muscle,” can happen due to overuse, or it may be a result of poor technique in sports or similar activities.
 Several exercises and stretches can help relieve lat pain.

 The latissimus dorsi is a large, flat muscle covering the width of the middle and lower back.
 It connects the bone of the upper arm to the spine and the hip.
-This muscle is often referred to as the lats.

 It may be difficult to tell whether the pain is located in the latissimus dorsi or other muscles in the shoulders or back.

 When the latissimus dorsi is injured, a person may feel pain in several places, including:

 - the lower, middle, and upper back

 - the back of the shoulders

 - the base of the scapula, commonly known as the shoulder blade